In Amber Valley, there are 31 parish councils.

 Each parish council is a corporate body with a legal existence of its own, quite separate from that of its members.
 Its decisions are the responsibility of the whole body.
 They have been granted powers by parliament including the important authority to raise money through taxation (the precept) and a range of powers to spend public money.
 The accounts of parish councils are subject to scrutiny by the district auditor.

-Parish Councils, unlike District/Borough Council and County Councils, are not subject to the jurisdiction of the Ombudsman.
-The Council works in co-operation with parishes in the Borough but it has no jurisdiction over the activities of the Parish Councils, other than matters relating to the conduct of Parish Councillors.
-The Borough Council's Standards Committee has a duty to promote and maintain high standards of conduct among Parish Councillors.
-For further details on the Standards Committee, click the link on this page.
+Parish councils, unlike district/borough council and county councils, are not subject to the jurisdiction of the ombudsman.
+The council works in co-operation with parishes in the borough but it has no jurisdiction over the activities of the parish councils, other than matters relating to the conduct of parish councillors.
+The borough council's standards and appeals committee has a duty to promote and maintain high standards of conduct among parish councillors.

 Use the search facilities below to find your local town or parish councillor, along with the clerk contact details.

 Contact the team directly on 01773 570222 or email email@example.com